CyberHappenings logo

 Show sources

-2. 09.10.2025 15:30 4 articles · 1mo ago
+3. 09.10.2025 15:30 5 articles · 2mo ago

 ClayRat Spyware Campaign Targets Android Users in Russia

 ClayRat uses AES-GCM encryption for its C2 communications in its latest versions.
 ClayRat can capture notifications and push data from infected devices.
 ClayRat can fetch a proxy WebSocket URL, append device ID, and initialize a connection object.
 ClayRat can resend an SMS to a number received from the C2 server.
 ClayRat uses a session-based installation method to bypass Android 13+ restrictions and reduce user suspicion.
 Fantasy Hub, a new Android RAT, is sold as a MaaS product on Russian-speaking Telegram channels, enabling device control and espionage, and abusing the default SMS privileges to obtain access to SMS messages, contacts, camera, and files.
+The latest version of ClayRat introduces far broader capabilities by combining Default SMS privileges with extensive abuse of Accessibility Services.
+Key functions include a keylogger that captures PINs, passwords, and patterns, full screen recording through the MediaProjection API, overlays that disguise malicious activity, and automated taps designed to block users from shutting down the device or deleting the app.
+These enhancements make the malware more persistent than earlier versions.

 Show sources